 Finally, the day arrived.
 Eight students, ranging from a high schooler to a gray-haired woman of undetermined age, waited for me.
 I took a deep breath and stepped in front of the class.
 I welcomed them to the class, introduced myself by name and declared “I am a professional writer.”
 A hand raised.
 A question already?

 “When did you start calling yourself a professional writer?” the student asked.

 When?
 Intellectually, I had prepared an answer to that question, but emotionally?
 Not so much.
 I couldn’t even admit to myself that I had just said the words out loud for the first time.
-Instead I answered with the information I’d prepared.
+Instead, I answered with the information I’d prepared.
 I told the student that I had been a professional writer since I began writing with the intent to sell what I wrote.
-I said that every time I send out a story or a query with the intent to sell it, I am saying that I am a professional writer.
+I told her every time I send out a story or a query with the intent to sell it, I am saying that I am a professional writer.
 I think I even quoted the definition of professional to the class.

 I was being truthful, my answer fit the definition of professional and my approach to writing fiction.
-But, as truthful as that answer was, I didn’t believed it even as I said it.
+But, as truthful as that answer was, I didn’t believe it even as I said it.
 Still, my answer seemed to satisfy the questioner.

 I ended up teaching in that community center for a couple of years.
 My classes grew in size, I had many students who took every class.
 I defined myself as a professional writer in written and spoken words over and over again.
 The more I defined myself that way, the more I acted that way.

 Life happened.
 I made other things a priority while my writing took a backseat to the traumas and banalities of life.
 But the dream was still mine.
 I continued to write and submit what I wrote.
 Sometimes I could only do a little, sometimes a lot.
 I kept saying that I was a professional writer to anyone who asked (and some that didn’t) because I’ve learned those words are powerful words.